10 MIN READ

-Unfortunately, Jim is having a hard time learning some of the new skills he needs.
+Unfortunately, he is having a hard time learning some of the new skills he needs.
 He's used to being able to do his job perfectly, and starting from the ground up in some areas is making him uncomfortable.

-Instead of becoming irritated or shutting him out, your people step up and increase their efforts to support Jim.
+Instead of becoming irritated or shutting him out, your people step up and increase their efforts to support him.
 They slow their pace to match his, they encourage questions, and they even stay late to help him finish some of his work on time.
 As a result, Jim's morale goes up, and he quickly becomes a high-performing member of the team.

 For some leaders, this situation might sound too good to be true.
 But, if you're leading people with high emotional intelligence, this may sound like a natural and obvious way for people to behave.